eArmada8/ed8pkg2gltf/README.md

 ## Requirements:
 1. Python 3.9 or newer is required for use of this script.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.
-2. The zstandard module for python is needed for decompiling zstandard-compressed pkgs.
+2. Mumpy, pyquaternion and pygltflib are required by build_collada as well as the glTF mesh exporter.
+The zstandard module for python is needed for decompiling zstandard-compressed pkgs.
 The lz4 module is used for compressing compiled .pkgs.
-Use of the glTF mesh exporter additionally requires numpy, pyquaternion and pygltflib.
 Install all of these by running the included install_python_modules.bat or by typing "python3 -m pip install zstandard numpy pyquaternion pygltflib" in the command line / shell.
 3. The output can be imported into Blender using DarkStarSword's amazing plugin: https://github.com/DarkStarSword/3d-fixes/blob/master/blender_3dmigoto.py
 4. Compilation is dependent on the phyre Engine tools from [here](https://github.com/Trails-Research-Group/Doc/releases/download/v0.0/WorkFolder.zip), as described on the [tutorial from the Trails-Research-Group](https://github.com/Trails-Research-Group/Doc/wiki/How-to:-Import-custom-models-to-Cold-Steel-IV).
 (You do not need the tutorial for basic mods, just the tools.)
 The tools require [the Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).

 ## Usage:

 ### Step 1: Decompilation
-Obtain a model pkg file.
+Obtain a model or animation pkg file.
 In CS3/CS4, the files are stored in assets.pka and must be extracted.
 Use [extract_pka.py](https://github.com/eArmada8/unpackpka) in the same folder as assets.pka.

 Place ed8pkg2gltf.py and lib_fmtibvb.py into a folder with your character model (.pkg) file.
 Double-click ed8pkg2gltf.py.
-It will create a folder with the same name as the pkg, and dump in there the model in gltf form, meshes for modding in a folder, textures in their own folder, and a metadata.json file.
+It will create a folder with the same name as the pkg, and dump in there the model in glb (gltf) form, meshes for modding in a folder, textures in their own folder, and a metadata.json file.
 (Note: Vertex group mapping behavior can be configured, see below.)

 Note: If there is more than one .pkg file in the directory, the script will dump them all.

 ### Step 2: Modding

-- Ignore the glTF file.
+- Ignore the glb (glTF) file for modding models (for animations, see below).
 (Or use it for other purposes, but it is not used during compile.)  (***Note:*** v2.1.1 and above include an experimental glTF mesh dumper that can be used to convert glTFs to raw buffers and a skeleton metadata file.
 This is ***not*** my recommended way to mod for most simple mods and will increase the complexity of the process, but will be useful for complex mods where the skeleton will be replaced.
 See below.)

 - There is a folder with the same name as the package, this is the build folder.
 The asset_D3D11.xml file and compiled shaders reside here.
 For simple mods, nothing here should be changed.